Table of Contents

 Group decision making tools allow to explore more alternatives than individual decision making.
 It allows others to discuss their ideas, make them more involved in the team and to reach more evidence-based decisions.
 Finally, such tools and methods give room for opinions of experts who might be external.

-Group decision making is usually slower to reach a decision when compared to individual decision making.
-Additionally, sometimes, group members might feel humiliated by others when their ideas are criticized or judged as completely irrelevant.
-Additionally, while alternatives are always provided in group decision making processes, the group leader usually chooses an idea early enough and becomes biased to that idea.
+Disadvantages of group decision making include the following; one, group decisions are usually slower to reach a decision when compared to individual decision making.
+Two sometimes, group members might feel humiliated by others when their ideas are criticized or judged as completely irrelevant.
+Lastly while alternatives are always provided in group decision making processes, the group leader usually chooses an idea early enough and becomes biased to that idea.